Product liability: Debate over strict liability laws

 Advocates of strict liability laws argue that strict products liability causes manufacturers to internalize costs they would normally externalize.
 Strict liability thus requires manufacturers to evaluate the full costs of their products.
 In this way, strict liability provides a mechanism for ensuring that a product's absolute good outweighs its absolute harm.
+Empirical data has shown that increased liability can force manufacturers to actively confront the risks imposed by their products.
+For example, at the peak of the liability insurance crisis in 1986, a survey of manufacturers found that because of expanding liability, 47 percent had withdrawn products, 39 percent had decided against introducing new products, and 25 percent had discontinued new product research.

 Between two parties who are not negligent (manufacturer and consumer), one will necessarily shoulder the costs of product defects.
 Proponents say it is preferable to place the economic costs on the manufacturer because it can better absorb them and pass them on to other consumers.
 The manufacturer thus becomes a de facto insurer against its defective products, with premiums built into the product's price.

 Strict liability also seeks to diminish the impact of information asymmetry between manufacturers and consumers.
 Manufacturers have better knowledge of their own products' dangers than do consumers.
 Therefore, manufacturers properly bear the burden of finding, correcting, and warning consumers of those dangers.

 Strict liability reduces litigation costs, because a plaintiff need only prove causation, not imprudence.
 Where causation is easy to establish, parties to a strict liability suit will most likely settle, because only damages are in dispute.

 Critics charge that strict liability creates risk of moral hazard.
 They claim that strict liability causes consumers to under invest in care even when they are the least-cost avoiders.
 This, they say, results in a lower aggregate level of care than under a negligence standard.
 Proponents counter that people have enough natural incentive to avoid inflicting serious harm on themselves to mitigate this concern.

 Critics charge that the requiring manufacturers to internalize costs they would otherwise externalize increases the price of goods.
 Critics claim that in elastic, price-sensitive markets, price increases cause some consumers to seek substitutes for that product.
 As a result, they say, manufacturers may not produce the socially optimal level of goods.
 Proponents respond that these consumer opt outs reflect a product whose absolute harm outweighs its absolute value; products that do more harm than good ought not be produced.

 In the law and economics literature, there is a debate about whether liability and regulation are substitutes or complements.
 If they are substitutes, then either liability or regulation should be used.
 If they are complements, then the joint use of liability and regulation is optimal.